rla/pkg-express-benchmark/README.md

 # pkg-express-benchmark

-A benchmark to test the performance of a [PKG][pkg]-packaged Express.js application.
+A benchmark to test the performance of a [pkg][pkg]-packaged Express.js application.
 The application generates random data and produces an HTML page from it using the EJS templating engine.